To install the App Layering service, you deploy the appliance to a virtual machine on your hypervisor.

 - Set the privileges for the account.

 Privileges defined for the vCenter role that you’re using for the App Layering service.
 You must apply the role that you just created to the DataCenter that you are going to use for App Layering.
-For details on the vCenter permissions, see the table following this list of prerequisites.
+For details on the permissions, see the table below.

 - Open the Assign Permissions window.

 - In the vSphere Client, navigate to Home > Inventory > Hosts and Clusters.

 - Select your DataCenter and then right-click,and select Add permission.

 - In the Assign Permissions window, under Assigned Role, expand All Privileges.